Updated March 18, 2021

 Can I go to a restaurant or café?

 Yes.
-The number of people permitted in a venue will be determined by the four-square-metre rule, which means that the upper limit of a venue's capacity is no longer arbitrary but rather determined by its size.
-However, as of July 17, venues are only allowed to have a maximum of 300 people in total, no matter their size.
-Group bookings are capped at 10 people per table or per booking.
+The number of people permitted in a venue will now be determined by the two-square-metre rule, which means that the upper limit of a venue's capacity is no longer arbitrary but rather determined by its size.
+All patrons who visit an eatery will be required to check-in with their contact information on arrival using the Service NSW Covid Check-In App.
+Venues not using the Service NSW app could face a fine of $5000.

 What about pubs and bars?

-Pubs, gaming venues, bars and RSLs are allowed to serve customers as long as they are abiding by the four-square-metre rule.
-This has been extendeed to cellar doors, breweries and distilleries.
-However, all guests must be seated to be served – propping up at the bar remains off-limits.
+Pubs, gaming venues, bars and RSLs are allowed to serve customers as long as they are abiding by the two-square-metre rule.
+This also includes cellar doors, breweries and distilleries.
+As of March 17, vertical consumption is allowed again – so you're now able to drink without being seated.
+All patrons are still required to check-in with their contact information.

 Can I use public transport?